A recent call to ban the use of forceps during labor has sparked debate as to whether these instruments are life-saving or tools of injury.

 A recognition of the need to fill this gap for the safety of women and babies has now led to more obstetricians being able to support vaginal breech birth, providing women with more options.

 As ACOG’s Safe Prevention of the Primary Cesarean Delivery statement notes, in a survey from 2007, 55% of resident doctors in training felt they weren’t competent to perform a forceps birth when they’d finished their residency.

 The statement recommends training in instrumental vaginal birth and ongoing upkeep of related skills should be encouraged.

 Instrumental birth is less likely to occur when women choose midwifery-led models of care.
-There is a lower rate of instrument use when women have continuous support during labour and give birth outside obstetric settings, such as at home or in birth centres.
+There is a lower rate of the instrument used when women have continuous support during labor and give birth outside obstetric settings, such as at home or in birth centers.